447327642/Note-2.0/CS/Code Complete/Bit Manipulation/Problem/flip-bits.md

 出处

-Determine the number of bits required to convert integer A to integer B
+Write a function to determine the number of bits you would need to flip to convert integer A to integer B.

+EXAMPLE

+    Input: 29(11101), 15(01111)
+    Output: 2

 ## Solution